FujiHaruka/chrome-extension-search-history-for-github/README.md

-# chrome-extention-github-access
+# chrome-extention-search-history-for-github

-Chrome extenstion to jump to issues in your GitHub repositories.
+Chrome extension to search browser history for GitHub URL.